Booodaness/Tempus-Spatium/_posts/2024-05-22-transitory-worlds-plato-metaphysics.md

 7. Socratic participants such as Meno's slave cannot have acquired relevant knowledge in this life, **THEREFORE**,
 8. Such participants must have acquired said knowledge (such as that of universals) before this life and merely recollected it in this life.

 The corresponding dialogue from the Meno is from "(Socrates): What do you think, Meno?
-In giving his answers, has he expressed any opinion that was not his own?" to the closing line "(Meno): Here again, I think you are right, Socrates."
+In giving his answers, has he expressed any opinion that was not his own?" to "(Meno): Here again, I think you are right, Socrates."

 # Interpretation of Plato's Anamnesis